 I had a goal in 2019 to reach $1k MRR.
 I did not hit this goal and quite frankly, found this the hardest goal to make substantial progress on.

 I find my struggles in this area particularly interesting.
 Why?
 I’ve helped companies on both sides of this coin: building products and scaling products.
-For some reason, I’ve struggled to translate these results to my own ventures.
+For some reason, I’ve struggled to translate these results to my own projects.

 When I reflect on this, I think it’s because I hold my own work to a different standard.
 I’ve been operating off of the mentality that I should only work on things that I’m deeply passionate about.
 I’m also very protective over what I’m willing to put my name on and conservative in what I'm comfortable a price tag on.
 At a high-level, think this mentality is mostly good.

 However, I have to be honest and say that sometimes I see people working on things that they’re either a) not passionate about or b) not super proud of, but they’re killing it.
 And at those times, I wonder whether I’m being too restrictive of myself.
-I have no intentions of launching dropshopping business or joining an MLM scheme, by any stretch, but I’m openly admitting to finding it difficult to find the right balance between sticking to my values and monetizing.
+I have no intentions of launching dropshipping business or joining an MLM scheme, by any stretch, but I’m openly admitting to finding it difficult to find the right balance between sticking to my values and monetizing.
 I'm not sure if there's a lesson here, but rather something to ponder.
 We’ll see how this progresses in 2020.

 5. Three core priorities